Rammsauer/greenwashing/README.md

 	 What about this?
 Keep me on payroll as an outside consultant.
 In
-	 exchange for my salary, I'll keep my
+	 exchange for my salary, I'll keep my mouth shut.
+I won't need to come to
 </pre>